 This is an academic programme designed for students with a strong interest in mathematics, mathematical statistics and scientific computing.
 Flexibility and individual adaptation are keywords.
-The programme is structured in a highly flexible manner and is designed to give students solid theoretical knowledge in mathematics, while at the same time providing possibilities for each student to pursue his/her own educational profile according to interests and career aspirations.
+The programme is structured in a highly flexible manner, especially designed to give students solid theoretical knowledge in mathematics at the same time as providing possibilities for each student to pursue his/her own educational profile according to interests and career aspirations.

-The programme consists of compulsory courses (60 credits), alternative-compulsory courses (45 credits) elective courses (60 credits) and ends with a Bachelor’s degree project (15 credits) on a topic of interest.
+The programme consists of compulsory courses (75 credits), alternative-compulsory courses (30 credits), elective courses (60 credits) and ends with a Bachelor’s degree project (15 credits) on a topic of interest.

-Compulsory courses: The first part of the three-year programme stretches over one year and covers basic training in mathematical analysis in one and several variables, algebra, linear algebra and computational programming.
+Compulsory courses: The first part of the programme covers analysis in one and several variables, foundations of algebra, linear algebra, mathematical statistics and probability theory.
 These courses constitute the theoretical core that is fundamental to applied mathematics, statistics, mathematical physics, economics and many other areas.

-Alternative compulsory courses: After completing the compulsory courses, students are offered a wide range of courses in pure mathematics, mathematical statistics and numerical analysis.
-Discrete mathematics, number theory, abstract algebra, topology, ordinary differential equations, complex analysis, differential geometry are some of the main areas in pure mathematics that are available.
+Alternative compulsory courses: After completing the compulsory course module, students are offered a wide range of courses in pure mathematics, mathematical statistics and numerical analysis.
+Discrete mathematics, number theory, abstract algebra, topology, ordinary differential equations, complex analysis, differential geometry are some of the main areas in pure mathematics that are available within this course module.
 Courses in mathematical statistics, probability theory and scientific computing provide the balance between mathematical theory and practical applications and provide training in collecting, analysing and modelling data.

 The growth of the information society has led to an increased need for understanding and predicting the real world.
 There is an increasing demand for people who can structure and analyse the growing amount of produced and stored data.
 A thorough mathematical education provides the tools for such tasks.